Start the day excited to make a difference...end the day knowing you did. Come join our team.

 Essential Functions & Responsibilities:

-- Prepares patients for radiology examinations by confirming physicians' orders, verifying patients' identities, and obtaining adequate medical histories to ensure the appropriateness of examinations and facilitate timely, accurate diagnosis of the patient.
+- Prepares patients for MRI examinations by confirming physicians' orders, verifying patients' identities, and obtaining adequate medical histories to ensure the appropriateness of examinations and facilitate timely accurate diagnosis of the patient.

-- Performs radiology examinations/procedures on all patient age groups and maintains clinical competency as evidenced by completion of an annual Competency Based Orientation Tool for Radiologic Technology Clinical Associates Level I.
+- Performs MRI examinations/procedures on all patient age groups and maintains clinical competency as evidenced by completion of an annual Competency Based Orientation Tool for Clinical Associates in MRI.
+Adheres to departmental policies, procedures, standards, and protocols to ensure effective departmental operations and quality patient care.
+Demonstrates a high degree of knowledge and understanding of MRI services/activities.

 - Maintains a safe environment for patients, personnel, and visitors by requiring and supporting the establishment, maintenance, and education of an effective safety management program.
-Adheres to radiation safety practices for patients, personnel, and self including principles of time, distance, and shielding where possible.
+Adheres to MRI safety and security practices for patients, personnel, and self-including appropriate screening and instruction for anyone who approaches or enters the magnet room.

 - Reports, records, and files patient and procedural data in order to accurately document department operations and facilitate timely accurate billing for services.